"In the Spotlight: LinXis discussed in Dutch financial daily"Read more

 HendrikJan Houthoff (1943; MD, PhD, Prof emeritus) is founder of LinXis.
 He devotes his time to the company’s general management and scientific strategy.
 He has been full professor in human pathology at several Dutch universities (1970-1989) and founder, CEO and CSO of Kreatech Biotechnology (1990-2003).
 Under his supervision, Kreatech started in 2002 with European research projects in the development of targeted drugs for the treatment of liver cirrhosis and kidney fibrosis.
 With LinXis HendrikJan continues the research on drug targeting technologies.

-Board, Chief Marketing Officer
+Executive board, Chief Marketing Officer

 Gerro van Rheenen (1956; MD) has been a valuable part of the LinXis management team since 2014 and devotes his time to marketing and sales management.